 These Skinny Cake pops are made lighter by using a box cake mix, egg whites and fat free Greek yogurt – no oil, no butter required!

 Today is my daughter Madison’s 3rd birthday!

-She is having a little birthday party in school and I was asked to bring something that wasn’t too messy, so I thought cake pops would be perfect!
-But then I remembered lollipop sticks and 3 yr olds aren’t such a great idea, so after thumbing though the Bakerella Cake Pops book for ideas we decided on cake balls that look like little cupcakes.
+She is having a little birthday party in school and I was asked to bring something that wasn’t too messy.
+I thought cake pops would be perfect, but then I remembered lollipop sticks and 3 yr olds aren’t such a great idea.
+So, after thumbing though the Bakerella Cake Pops book for ideas we decided on cake balls that look like little cupcakes.

-Cake pops are all the rave thanks to the very talented Bakerella, but using the traditional method of crumbling the cake with frosting adds a lot of calories to each pop.
-The only way to make them lighter is by using a cake pop pan, rather than the original method; it’s quicker and easier too!
+Cake pops are all the rave thanks to the very talented Bakerella.
+But using the traditional method of crumbling the cake with frosting adds a lot of calories to each pop.
+The only way to make them lighter is by using a cake pop pan, rather than the original method.
+It’s quicker this way and easier too!
 I tested out my lighter cake box recipe to see how they would turn out, and it worked like a charm!

 I played around with a few cake pop pans and machines out there and realized they are not all created equal.
 After testing out a bunch of them, I had huge success with the Nordicware cake pop pan.
 (Which is only about $16 at Target.)

 So today, in honor of my daughter’s birthday I am giving away the Nordicware Cake Pop Pan, and Bakerella’s Cake Pop Book on Skinny Bits (courtesy of Target).
 Giveaway ends Wednesday evening, so hurry!

-Now be warned, these are FAR lighter than traditional cake pops, but they are dipped in chocolate, which will add up if you eat a lot, so you’ll still need some self control!
+Now be warned, these are FAR lighter than traditional cake pops, but they’re dipped in chocolate which will add up if you eat a lot.
+You’ll still need some self control!
 Dark chocolate, of course is the healthiest option, but for color purposes today I went with white chocolate.
 Candy melts (available at Michael’s) were used for my daughter’s cake balls.